Samantha Mumba

-Samantha Tamania Anne Cecilia Mumba (born 18 January 1983) is an Irish R&B singer-songwriter, dancer, actress, fashion model and TV presenter.
+Samantha Tamania Anne Cecilia Mumba (born 18 January 1983) is an Irish-Zambian-American R&B singer-songwriter, dancer, actress, fashion model and TV presenter.
 In 2000, at the age of 17, she shot to fame with the release of her debut single "Gotta Tell You", which reached the top five in Ireland, United Kingdom and the United States.
 It has since been listed in Billboards 100 Greatest Choruses of the 21st Century.
 Her album of the same name was released later that year and reached number four in Ireland and number nine in the UK.
 She has had seven top five hits in Ireland and six top ten hits in the United Kingdom.

 Mumba has also pursued an acting career, making her film debut in the 2002 film The Time Machine, as well as appearing in a number of Irish independent films.
 She returned to music in 2013, and announced plans to release a second album in 2019; however this never came to fruition.
-Mumba released the singles "Cool" and "Process" in 2020 and further single "The Lie" in 2023.
+Mumba released the singles "Cool" and "Process" in 2020, "The Lie" in 2023 and further "My Way" in 2025.

 Early life and education

 Mumba was born in Dublin, Ireland.
-Her father, Peter Mumba (died March 2020) was from Zambia and was formerly an aircraft engineer; her mother is Irish.
-She is mixed-race.
+Her father Peter Mumba (died March 2020) was from Zambia and was formerly an aircraft engineer; her mother is Irish.
 Mumba has one brother named Omero, who is a rapper and an actor.

 When Mumba was 15 years old, she was discovered on a Raidió Teilifís Éireann (RTÉ–Radio Television Ireland) talent show Let Me Entertain You by Irish music executive Louis Walsh (manager of Boyzone and Westlife).
 Walsh was impressed by her talent and she was signed to Polydor Records.

 Mumba subsequently spent several months moving between Denmark, Sweden, UK, and Ireland (via her home country), where she co-wrote and recorded her debut album, Gotta Tell You.
 She eventually dropped out of school to focus on her music career, explaining that it was becoming difficult to stay in school and work on her music.